csstubb/Chicken_Jockey_IT_360/README.md

 - The tool will collect driver metadata from Windows-native sources (driver packages, signature status, system logs, etc.).
 It will then use a rule-based model to identify the drivers that are most likely to be corrupted, or inconsistent with the systems expected status.
 - The tool will also work with CPU and GPU driver detection tools to determine if drivers are outdated, missing, or corrupted.
 - Exports the results to JSON/CSV.
+- The tool will also be able to run on Linux

 ## AI Usage Information
 - AI will scan for the current device driver version, scan the internet for the current most up-to-date driver version, compare the two, and inform the user what currently installed drivers are not updated.